Rawalpindi Punjab, Pakistan Travel Guide

 The region sits at the foothills of the Margalla Hills, part of the Himalayan range, providing a picturesque backdrop.

 An old colonial-era club, often featuring interesting architecture and history.
-Access might be restricted to members or require prior arrangement.
+Access might be only for members or require prior arrangement.
 A glimpse into a bygone era.

 The growth of Bahria Town and DHA areas as self-contained communities with parks, shopping, and entertainment.
 They offer a modern, secure environment.